anshulk/anshulk.github.com/_posts/2017-07-20-mysql-delete-duplicate-entries-keep-latest.md

 title: How to delete duplicate entries from MySQL keeping only latest entry
 publisher: anshulk.github.io
 image: /image/a1.png
+description: This is how you delete duplicate entries from MySQL keeping only latest entry
 ---

 ***Note to self***